aihumanity-io/emotion_detection/APIDocumentation.md

 Stores the server-provided shard lease in memory for the current process so wrapped CEKs can only be unwrapped with a fresh shard.
 Shards are not persisted and expire based on the `expiresAt` timestamp you pass.
+Currently implemented on iOS; Android parity is in progress.

 ```dart
 await ModelRuntime.setKeyShard(